klausHartman/swproject23/README.md

 - creation of a python environment using venv or Conda

+### Installation notes

+This program was developed for Linux machines with GPU capabilities and [CUDA](https://developer.nvidia.com/cuda-zone) installed.
+If your setup diverges from this, you may encounter some inconsistencies (e.g. speed is significantly affected by the absence of a GPU and CUDA).

+For Windows users, we strongly recommend the use of [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Dependencies

 we have recognized a major dependency of the used frameworks (ProtTrans, SeqVec and bio_embeddings) on the python version used, and the required libraries like torch, allennlp, h5py and so on.